A to Z Guide for Recycling

 Paint: Latex paint and water-based acrylic paint can be thrown away after drying out.
 Paints can be dried out by mixing with kitty litter or sawdust.
 Some paints can also be donated to a Habitat for Humanity ReStore, where used building materials are sold at a discounted rate to help fund building projects.

-Plastics: All plastics marked 1 through 7 can be recycled in your curbside recycling bin.
+Plastics: Plastics marked 1, 2, and 5 can be recycled in your curbside recycling bin.
 Plastic films such as grocery bags and packaging can often be returned to your nearest grocery store.
 Check here for more information.

 Propane tanks: Can be returned to a hardware or sporting goods store where propane tanks are sold, or taken to AmeriGas (972-263-9971).